memtest86plus/memtest86plus/README.md

 you enable the Compatibility System Module (CSM) in the BIOS setup.
 Others only support it when actually booting in legacy mode.

-**NOTE**: PCMemTest's USB device drivers are work in progress.
-Not all USB devices are supported yet.
+**NOTE**: Memtest86+'s USB device drivers are work in progress.
+Not all USB devices are supported yet, and there may be problems on some hardware.

 ## Operation

-Once booted, PCMemTest will initialise its display, then pause for a few seconds to allow the user to configure its operation.
+Once booted, Memtest86+ will initialise its display, then pause for a few seconds to allow the user to configure its operation.
 If no key is pressed, it will automatically start running all tests using a single CPU core, continuing indefinitely until the user reboots or halts the machine.

-At startup, and when running tests, PCMemTest responds to the following keys:
+At startup, and when running tests, Memtest86+ responds to the following keys:

   * F1
     * enters the configuration menu